Stay Eat Events Weather Beaches

 Some hotels to stay at while spotting these:

-Clementine's Bed and Breakfast - Astoria.
+Clementine's Guest House - Astoria.
 An engaging historic experience featuring fine foods.
 There's even a vacation rental available next door.
 A stately Victorian where each room is stylishly decorated in a mix of Asian and European furnishings, with flowers from their private garden.
 All rooms private baths, luxury linens, some with fireplaces or Jacuzzi tubs.
 Views of Columbia River, mountains or city.
 Free wi-fi, cable TV.
-Large open gourmet kitchen area where breakfast is a multi-course event.
+Large open for conservations and meeting new people.
 847 Exchange Street.
 Astoria, Oregon.
 503-325-2005.
 Website.

 Inn at the Prom.
 Right on the Prom and one of the few truly oceanfront lodgings in Seaside, this historic beauty has a regal feel surrounding it.
 Part beach cottage and part upscale hotel (but without the high price), All rooms w/ jetted tub for two, fireplace, kitchens, presidential style pillow-top beds, flatscreen TVs, and free wi-fi.
 Free DVD collection, beach toys and beach chairs for frolicking in the sand.
 Rooms sleep two to six.
 You’ll find a barbecue outside as well.
 Some rooms have a private patio.
 Large suites for bigger families.
 341 S Prom.
 Seaside, Oregon.
 800-507-2714.
 Inn at the Prom Website Here.